 When you find yourself in the middle of a storm and have to weather it, here is the list of the things you can and cannot do.

-Accept the facts.
 There is no use denying them.
-Pretending the problems don’t exist only prolong the agony.
+Pretending the problems don’t exist only prolongs the agony.
 Deal with it ASAP.

 Here comes the most important of all: Don’t lose yourself in the process.
 Protect your core no matter what.
 Why, because it’s the essence of you.
 Without it, everything is lost.